jamesbutler01/Neuron-Analysis-Exercise/README.md

 	- As above but in a Matlab compatible file

 #### Notes
- - Neurons are from different sessions, and so have different X properties.
+- Neurons are from different sessions, and so have different X properties

-- Only one neuron actually has enough trials to fill the matrix.
+- Due to this uneven number of trials between neurons, the end of each array is padded with NaNs to allow the use of a matrix

-- The other neuron's matrices are padded with NaNs at the later rows which will need to be removed/handled appropriately.
+- These NaNs should be removed/handled appropriately before any analysis takes place